lkodinsson/MARS/Basic/Maneuvers.md

 Make a charisma check against a target within 20m.
 If successful, the target gets disadvantage to actions against targets other than you for the duration.
 If your combat skill is exceptional (r12) or better, give the target double disadvantage instead.

+## Trip

+**Specializations:** Finesse, Martial, Unarmed

+**Stamina Cost:** 1
+**Action Speed:** Standard

+**Resist:** Acrobatics

+Make an attack with –2 to hit and only dealing half damage.
+If successful, the target becomes prone.
+Unless this skill is made using a weapon with the trip feature, it is considered to be made unarmed.
+If this maneuver is used with a weapon that has the trip feature, you don't suffer the –2 to hit.

 ## Triple Shot

 **Specializations:** Ranged